John Mitchell (chemist)

 John F. Mitchell is an American chemist and researcher.
-He is the deputy director of the materials science division at the U.S. Department of Energy's (DOE) Argonne National Laboratory and leads Argonne's Emerging Materials Group.
+He is a past director of the materials science division at the U.S. Department of Energy's (DOE) Argonne National Laboratory and leads Argonne's Emerging Materials Group.

 Mitchell's expertise is in the discovery, synthesis, crystal growth, and study of quantum materials, including correlated electron oxides, quantum magnets, and topological matter.
-He has authored or co-authored over 350 peer-reviewed articles in scholarly journals.
+He has authored or co-authored nearly 400 peer-reviewed articles in scholarly journals.

-Mitchell is an Argonne Distinguished Fellow and is a fellow of the American Physical Society, and a member of the American Physical Society, American Association for the Advancement of Science, and the Materials Research Society.
+Mitchell is an Argonne Distinguished Fellow and is a fellow of the American Physical Society and of the American Association for the Advancement of Science, and a member of the Materials Research Society.
 He served in the chair line of the Division of Materials Physics of the American Physical Society from 2013 to 2017.

 Early life and education

 Mitchell received his A.B. degree summa cum laude in chemistry from Cornell University in 1987, and his Ph.D. in chemistry from the University of Chicago in 1993 for theoretical studies of defect structures and order-disorder transitions of early transition metal chalcogenides.

 Mitchell joined Argonne as a DOE Distinguished Postdoctoral Fellow in 1993.
 He went on to become a senior chemist in 2009 and an Argonne Distinguished Fellow in 2016.
 Mitchell became associate director of the Materials Science Division in 2012 and served as division director from 2017 to 2019.
 Mitchell is also an adjunct professor in the materials science and engineering department of the University of California, Santa Barbara.